rhezab/rhezab-notes/etc/quotes.rst

 **Paul Graham, 'Life is Short'**

 	Relentlessly prune bullshit, don't wait to do things that matter, and savor the time you have.
 That's what you do when life is short.

+**'The Serenity Prayer'**

+	| God grant me the serenity to accept the things I cannot change,
+	| courage to change the things I can;
+	| and wisdom to know the difference.

 **Michael Lewis, 'The Undoing Project'**